Capocaccia/carterCapo/_posts/cypressAccessibility.md

 Accessibility concerns are often overlooked on web apps.
 As QE Engineers, what can we do to make sure that our tests interact with the application similarly to how users would?
 As Kent C Dodds said, [“The more your tests resemble the way your software is used, the more confidence they can give you.“](https://twitter.com/kentcdodds/status/977018512689455106?s=20).
 Lets' examine [Testing Library](https://testing-library.com/) and how it encourages testing like a user with accessibility in mind.

-In this example, you will see how I can interact with the form using native Cypress methods and alternatively by using accessibility first methods that force you to interact with your application like a user does.
-The markup below is a simple form containing some text inputs and a button.
+Using the markup below, you will see how I interact with the form using native Cypress methods and alternatively by using accessibility first methods that force you to interact with your application like a user does.
+The markup is a simple form containing some text inputs and a button.
 Think of this as a pseudo login screen.
 I will be using Cypress as my testing tool.
 Keep in mind that [Testing Library](https://testing-library.com/) can be used with a number of different testing frameworks.

 ```html
 <section class="container">